 I wanted to capture all the vanishing chiseled sounds, the vibrations that had been released into the world, but had never been on the tubes and needles of the gramophone, never been waxed.I also want a recording of the voice from years ago: the first time David said his name to me in a bar.David asked me to come to his apartment.Asked me late one night if he should go to war, I said yes because I thought that was what he wanted to hear.The history of sound is being lost every day.I started imagining the earth as a wax cylinder and the sun as a needle, placed on the earth, depicting the music of the day - the sounds of people arguing, cooking, laughing, singing, moaning, crying, flirting.After that, a silent sweep of millions of sleeping people swept over the earth like static electricity.

-As the weeks went by, I noticed a darker side of David that I thought he tried hard to hide.His hands were shaking a little, and he struggled to roll a cigarette several times.
+As the weeks went by, I noticed a darker side of David that I thought he tried hard to hide.His hands were shaking a little.
+He had a hard time rolling a cigarette several times.
 When I woke up, I saw him standing not far from us.
 He was like a stone pillar under the moonlight, like an ancient stone pillar.Like in the ruins.As we sang on the road from town to town, he would stop in the middle of a section and repeat the last line, looking for the next line.Once I walked up behind him quietly, and he jumped up as if he'd been electrocuted.I think it was war, as it was for so many people.

 One day, when he no longer wanted to be silent, I asked him if he had shot someone, and he just raised his hands in the air without answering.